Know Your Bow: Tips for Owners and Users of Pernambuco Bows

 PREPARED BY:

-American Federation of Musicians of Canada and North America, Association of British Orchestras, The Independent Society of Musicians (ISM), International Alliance of Violin and Bow Makers for Endangered Species, International Federation of Musicians (FIM), League of American Orchestras, Musicians’ Union (MU), National Association of Music Merchants (NAMM), Pearle* Live Performance Europe
+American Federation of Musicians of the United States and Canada, Association of British Orchestras, The Independent Society of Musicians (ISM), International Alliance of Violin and Bow Makers for Endangered Species, International Federation of Musicians (FIM), League of American Orchestras, Musicians’ Union (MU), National Association of Music Merchants (NAMM), Pearle* Live Performance Europe

 Do I need special permits to buy, sell, or travel with my finished Pernambuco bow internationally?